Mental Health Facilities Albuquerque, NM

 University Of New Mexico Hospital Childrens Psychiatric Center

-University Of New Mexico Hospital Childrens Psychiatric Center is one of mental health facilities in Albuquerque, New Mexico, located at 1001 Yale Boulevard Ne, 87106 zip code.
-University Of New Mexico Hospital Childrens Psychiatric Center provides outpatient treatment, telemedicine/telehealth and hospital inpatient treatment.
-University Of New Mexico Hospital Childrens Psychiatric Center provides couples/family therapy, dialectical behavior therapy and psychotropic medication to children / adolescents.
+University Of New Mexico Hospital Childrens Psychiatric Center is a mental health treatment center in Albuquerque, NM, located at 1001 Yale Boulevard Ne, 87106 zip code area.
+University Of New Mexico Hospital Childrens Psychiatric Center provides hospital inpatient treatment, telemedicine/telehealth and outpatient treatment.
+University Of New Mexico Hospital Childrens Psychiatric Center offers dialectical behavior therapy, cognitive behavioral therapy and psychotropic medication to children / adolescents.
 University Of New Mexico Hospital Childrens Psychiatric Center also supports children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
-Additional services provided at University Of New Mexico Hospital Childrens Psychiatric Center include court-ordered outpatient treatment, illness management and recovery and suicide prevention services.
+Additional services at University Of New Mexico Hospital Childrens Psychiatric Center consist of education services, intensive case management and chronic disease/illness management.

 Learn More